zummenix/expectest/README.md

 # expectest
-Test matchers with awesome syntax for Rust tests.
+Library provides functions for unit testing with human-readable syntax.
 Inspired by [Nimble](https://github.com/Quick/Nimble) for Swift.

 *Work In Progress*